isw-kudos/kudos-docs/docs/boards/cp/index.md

 #### S3

-Kudos Boards for Component Pack deploys a Minio service.
+Huddo Boards for Component Pack deploys a Minio service.
 Please follow [S3 storage details here](/boards/cp/minio) to configure the NFS mount.

 #### Mongo

-Kudos Boards uses the Mongo database already deployed inside the Component Pack.
+Huddo Boards uses the Mongo database already deployed inside the Component Pack.
 There is no configuration required.

 ---

 ### Licence Key

-Kudos Boards / Activities Plus is a free entitlement however it requires a licence key from [https://store.kudosapps.com](https://store.kudosapps.com).
+Huddo Boards / Activities Plus is a free entitlement however it requires a licence key from [https://store.huddo.com](https://store.huddo.com).
 For more details [see here](/boards/cp/store/).

 ---